 DMCA Protection is a plagiarism checker that has both a free and premium plan available.
 While the pro plan offers a wide array of services, the free plan has all you need to check if your website content has been copied!
 If you sign up for the free plan, you’ll get a personal portal to manage your protected pages, a DMCA Protection badge for your website, and alerts if anyone duplicates your content.

-This plagiarism detector is perfect for those who don’t want to wait too long or for an email to get their results.
+This plagiarism detection site is perfect for those who don’t want to wait too long or for an email to get their results.
 All you do is type your website’s URL and wait a minute or so for the results.
 You’ll get a list with all the pages that feature your stolen content as well as the links to those sites so you can check for yourself.

 What To Do If Your Website Content Is Copied